Brave Conversations: A Women’s Mental Health Summit

 According to SAMHSA and it’s National Survey on Drug Use and Health, it was estimated that 21.2 percent of women in the U.S. had some sort of mental illness in 2015.
 During that same year, an estimated 17.8 percent of U.S. women received mental health treatment or counseling, down from recent years.

 We’re curious to see 2016 figures when they are released.
 We’ll then be better able to ascertain if rates of receiving mental health treatment are on a new downward trend, or if 2015 was an anomaly.
-Either way, as this chart shows, many women struggle with mental health concerns who don’t receive treatment like therapy.
+Either way, as this chart shows, many women struggle with mental health concerns, such as diurnal symptoms of depression (that is, what people call morning depression or nighttime depression), who don’t receive treatment like therapy.

 Thinking Local: Mental Health for Women in Washington, DC